Types of physical unclonable function

-Physical unclonable function (PUF), sometimes also called physically unclonable function, is a physical entity that is embodied in a physical structure and is easy to evaluate but hard to predict.
+A physically unclonable function (PUF) is a physical entity that can serve as a hardware security primitive, particularly useful in authentication and anti-counterfeiting applications.
+PUFs generate identifiers based on unique, complex physical structures or responses that are difficult to replicate or model.
+Their evaluation typically involves measuring physical properties or optical features associated with the specific device.

-All PUFs are subject to environmental variations such as temperature, supply voltage and electromagnetic interference, which can affect their performance.
-Therefore, rather than just being random, the real power of a PUF is its ability to be different between devices, but simultaneously to be the same under different environmental conditions.
+PUFs leverage inherently non-reproducible physical properties to generate unique identifiers, making them promising for authentication and anti-counterfeiting applications.
+All PUFs are subject to environmental variations such as temperature, supply voltage, or electromagnetic interference, which can affect their responses.
+Their utility lies not only in producing random outputs, but in reliably reproducing the same response under varying conditions for a given challenge.
+Compared to traditional anti-counterfeit methods like holograms, PUFs are harder to clone due to the intrinsic randomness of their fabrication.

 PUF categorization

 Measurement process

 One way to categorise the numerous PUF concepts is by how the source of variation within each PUF is measured.
 For instance some PUFs examine how the source of uniqueness interacts with, or influences, an electronic signal to derive the signature measurement while others examine the effects on the reflection of incident light, or another optical process.
 This also typically correlates with the intended application for each PUF concept.
 As an example, PUFs that probe uniqueness through electronic characterization are most suitable for authenticating electronic circuits or components due to the ease of integration.
 On the other hand, PUFs that authenticate physical objects tend to probe the PUF using a second process, such as optical or radio frequency methods, that are then converted into electronic signal forming a hybrid measurement system.
 This allows for easier communication at a distance between the separate physical authenticating tag or object and the evaluating device.